Actions...Report a Blocked Drain (below ground)

 Where Southern Water have identified that the drain in question is private and therefore the responsibility of the property owner to maintain we may be able to assist.

-For complaints about foul smells and sewerage leaks from private below ground drains please complete our online form.
+For complaints about foul smells and sewerage leaks from private below ground drains please complete our online form at the top of the page.

 If the problem is from guttering or downpipes please report this to our Housing team.